den01-python-programming/exercise-1-7-greeting/README.md

-# Exercise 1.6 - Message Three Times
+# Exercise 1.7 - Greeting

 Write a program that prompts the user for their name with the message "What's your name?".
 When the user has written their name, the program has to print "Hi " followed by the user's name.